 To unmold, have ready a serving plate and a flat plate at least 8 inches in diameter, covered with plastic wrap.
 Wipe the sides of the pan with a hot, damp towel, then run a thin metal knife around the sides of the cake.
 Submerge the bottom in hot water for 10-20 seconds, then invert onto the plastic wrap-lined plate.
 Remove the parchment from the bottom, then invert onto the serving plate and peel off the plastic wrap.

 If desired, you can spread good-quality raspberry or strawberry jam over the top of the cake.
+(I have an excellent recipe for raspberry jam here.)
 Allow to come to room temperature before serving.
 Serve with whipped cream, if desired.

 Recipe source: The Cake Bible